Developing Nimble Mobility in Preschoolers: The Importance of Movement and Play

 The Importance of Sleep in Developing Nimble Mobility

 Parents and educators can support preschoolers’ sleep by establishing a consistent sleep routine that includes a regular bedtime and wake-up time.
-They can also create a sleep-conducive environment by keeping the bedroom dark, cool, and quiet and limiting exposure to electronic devices before bedtime.
+They can also create a sleep-conducive environment by keeping the bedroom dark, cool, and quiet.

 Challenges to Developing Nimble Mobility in Preschoolers